 The Managing Members established the initial Capital Construction as \$27 million based on the proposed 2016 NWSA Capital Improvement Plan.
-Additions to NWSA Capital Construction will be made as necessary to fund Managing Member approved projects.
+Additions to NWSA Capital Construction have been made as necessary to fund Managing Member approved projects.
+As of Q3 2017, a total of \$211 million of Capital Construction funds have been approved.